Operation Hiram: Overview

 On 18 July, the second truce of the conflict went into effect.
-On September 26, 1948, David Ben-Gurion told his cabinet that if fighting should be renewed in the north, then the Galilee would become "clean" [naki] and "empty" [reik] of Arabs, and implied that he had been assured of this by his generals.
+On 26 September 1948, David Ben-Gurion told his cabinet that if fighting should be renewed in the north, then the Galilee would become "clean" [naki] and "empty" [reik] of Arabs, and implied that he had been assured of this by his generals.

 Before dawn on 22 October ALA violated the truce when it stormed the IDF hilltop position of Sheikh Abd, overlooking kibbutz Manara from the north.
-During the 24–25 October, ALA troops regularly sniped at Manara and at traffic along the main road.
+During 24–25 October, ALA troops regularly sniped at Manara and at traffic along the main road.
 Fawzi al-Qawuqji demanded that Israel evacuate neighboring kibbutz Yiftah and thin out its forces in Manara.
-Israel, in turn, demanded the ALA’s withdrawal from the captured positions and, after a “no” from Qawuqji, informed the United Nations that it felt free to do as it pleased.
+Israel, in turn, demanded the ALA’s withdrawal from the captured positions and, after a "no" from Qawuqji, informed the United Nations that it felt free to do as it pleased.

 The operation was launched on the night of 28–29 October 1948, fielding four IDF brigades, the Seventh, Carmeli Brigade, Golani, and the Oded Brigade.
 The operational order was "to destroy the enemy in the central Galilee "pocket", to occupy the whole of the Galilee and to establish the defense line on the country´s northern border."
-On October 29, Yosef Weitz, learning about the start of the operation, sent Yigael Yadin a note urging that the army should expel the "refugees" from the newly conquered areas.
+On 29 October, Yosef Weitz, learning about the start of the operation, sent Yigael Yadin a note urging that the army should expel the "refugees" from the newly conquered areas.

-The Ground offensive was preceded by bombing raids targeting Tarshiha, Jish and Sa'sa from the 22 October, using Boeing B-17 Flying Fortresses and Douglas C-47 Skytrains (converted for bombing role).
+The Ground offensive was preceded by bombing raids targeting Tarshiha, Jish and Sa'sa from 22 October, using Boeing B-17 Flying Fortresses and Douglas C-47 Skytrains (converted for bombing role).
 The heaviest night of bombing was 29/30 October when 13 missions dropped 21 tons of bombs on the seven villages.
 The bombardment of Tarshiha triggered the mass flight after 24 of the inhabitants were killed and approximately 60 were buried under rubble.

 The initial thrust was carried out by the Seventh Brigade advancing from Safad.
 The Seventh Brigade occupied Qaddita on 29 October, Meirun and then Safsaf and Jish.
 In the 79th Battalion's report, the battles for Safsaf and Jish were described as "difficult" and "cruel" (achzari).
 One IDF report said "150–200" Arabs, "including a number of civilians" died in the battle for Jish.
 Other accounts report that 200 bodies were found around Jish and 80 at Meirum.
-After Safsaf had been captured the Israeli troops committed a massacre.

 From Jish, the 72nd and 79th battalions then turned west to take Sa'sa.
-After taking Sa'sa the Israeli forces then turned northwest taking Kfar Birem, Saliha and by the afternoon of the 30 October were at al Malikiya.
+After taking Sa'sa the Israeli forces then turned northwest taking Kfar Birem, Saliha and by the afternoon of 30 October were at al Malikiya.